 Q: What is CDKL5 Deficiency Disorder?

-A: CDKL5 deficiency disorder is a rare neurodevelopmental disease caused by mutations in the CDKL5 gene which can manifest in a broad range of clinical symptoms and severity, though the hallmarks are early-onset, intractable epilepsy and neurodevelopmental delay impacting cognitive, motor, speech and visual function.
+A: CDKL5 deficiency disorder is a rare developmental epileptic encephalopathy caused by mutations in the CDKL5 gene which can manifest in a broad range of clinical symptoms and severity, though the hallmarks are early-onset, intractable epilepsy and neurodevelopmental delay impacting cognitive, motor, speech, and visual function.
 Although rare, the occurrence is believed to be ~1:40,000 -60,000 live births, making it one of the most common forms of genetic epilepsy.

 The CDKL5 gene provides instructions for making proteins that are essential for normal brain and neuron development.
 The CDKL5 protein acts as a kinase, which is an enzyme that changes the activity of other proteins by adding oxygen and phosphate atoms (a phosphate group) at specific positions.
 Researchers have not yet determined which proteins are targeted by the CDKL5 protein.